PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/english.md

 Tada!
 Now the rest of the code is exactly the same as before!
 I'll let you copy paste that from Voxel.cs.

 Make a new empty gameObject in the Chunk scene (Chunk.unity) and add Chunk.cs to it as a component.
 Also don't forget to set the material.
 If you click play you'll see a chunk drawn!
-If not then get help from me in the Discord.
-(Link in README file).
+If not then get help from me in the Discord here

 ![firstchunk](/Assets/first_chunk.png)